What does property protection insurance do?

 Is property protection insurance mandatory?

 Yes, property protection insurance is required coverage in Michigan as part of the mandatory no-fault coverages.
 Michigan's Office of Financial and Insurance Regulation (OFIR) has an overview of all of this state's no-fault car insurance requirements.
+Property protection will be a part of all state car insurance rates.

 What happens if I don’t have property protection insurance?